 (Article continues below Infographic)

 - Falls: Falls accounted for approximately 40 percent of fatality injuries in construction settings in 2014.
 While falls can occur in many different situations, those that happen from a significant height account for the highest percentage of deadly accidents.
 It is important to remember, however, that trips and falls on a level surface can be deadly as well.
 In order to help prevent fatal falls, and those that cause significant injuries from occurring, workers should always use the proper fall protection equipment and be aware of their surroundings continually.
-Employers can help reduce the risk for fall accidents by providing (and requiring the use of) safety equipment and making sure to keep pathways clear of debris.
+Employers can help reduce the risk of fall accidents by providing (and requiring the use of) safety equipment and making sure to keep pathways clear of debris.

-- Electrocutions: Approximately 8.5 percent of work related fatality accidents in construction settings were due to electrocutions in 2014.
-While many electrocutions occur during the installation, removal or modification of electrical wiring is being performed, it is important to note that electrocutions can happen in other situations as well.
+- Electrocutions: Approximately 8.5 percent of work-related fatality accidents in construction settings were due to electrocutions in 2014.
+While many electrocutions occur during the installation, removal, or modification of electrical wiring is being performed, it is important to note that electrocutions can happen in other situations as well.
 While OSHA has set strict regulations to help reduce the risk of electrocutions, employers and employees alike often fail to comply.
 Once again, employees should always use the proper personal protective equipment and be aware of their surroundings to help reduce their risk.
 Additionally, employers should properly educate their workers about electrical safety and do their best to ensure that hazards are kept to a minimum.

 - Being Struck by an Object: Accounting for an estimated 8.4 percent of construction site fatalities, being struck by an object is a more common concern than many workers realize.
-These incidents range from overhead objects falling and striking workers, to workers losing control of tools or equipment and fatally striking other employees.
+These incidents range from overhead objects falling and striking workers to workers losing control of tools or equipment and fatally striking other employees.
 By maintaining awareness of their surroundings and always complying with safety regulations, workers can help reduce their risk for injuries and fatalities.
 Employers should also be sure that their employees have sufficient training and experience when using tools or equipment that could result in injuries.

 - Becoming Caught In Between Objects: Studies reveal that 1.4 percent of construction site accidents that resulted in fatalities were caused by the worker becoming stuck in between two objects.
 Any time a worker is near moving parts or machinery, he or she can become caught and injured.
-Some of the more common incidents include workers being lodged between objects like building equipment, forklifts and other machinery, and cars.
+Some of the more common incidents include workers being lodged between objects like building equipment, forklifts, and other machinery, and cars.
 Using extreme caution when working near moving parts or machinery can significantly reduce the number of accidents for construction workers.

 While there are numerous other instances that can cause injuries and fatalities in construction settings, these four are at the highest risk for causing significant injuries or even death.
-Such injuries are not just difficult for the victim to endure, but can be devastating for family members and loved ones as well.
+Such injuries are not just difficult for the victim to endure but can be devastating for family members and loved ones as well.
 Although there is no amount of money that can replace a loved one’s life, financial compensation for things like lost wages, medical expenses, and funeral costs (when needed) can relieve some of the burdens caused by serious workplace accidents and help individuals and their families better cope with their loss.
-Even when an injury or fatality occurs in a construction setting that is in complete compliance with OSHA regulations and the employer is not at fault for the accident, victims are still eligible to receive benefits when they file a claim for compensation.
+Even when an injury or fatality occurs in a construction set that is in complete compliance with OSHA regulations and the employer is not at fault for the accident, victims are still eligible to receive benefits when they file a claim for compensation.